Elevation: 6,265 ft

 This peak is not in the book.
 Published January 2020

-North Junioers is the high point is the high point of the St. Anthony Sand Dunes is a unique geological feature in Southeast Idaho with 5 ranked peaks.
+North Junioers is the high point is the high point of the St. Anthony Sand Dunes, a unique geological feature in Southeast Idaho with 5 ranked peaks.
 North Junipers High Point is located in the North Junipers Hills area of the Sand Dunes.
 As described by the Bureau of Land Management (BLM):

 The St. Anthony Sand Dunes consists of 10,600 acres of clear, shifting, white quartz sand.
 Although much of the sand dunes is managed as a wilderness study area, the area is popular for OHV use.
 Dunes up to 400 feet high attract riders from throughout the west.
 OHV users are strongly encouraged to avoid damage to vegetation and impacts to wildlife so that use of this unique area may continue.
 Others prefer to explore the dunes on horseback or on foot.

 The dunes are heavily marketed to off-road enthusiasts and are a very popular destination and play area.
 We visited midweek during the off season.
 However, several different closures exist for this area, so check the BLM’s official St. Anthony Sand Dunes page and/or call to assure the area you want to access is open.
 USGS Big Grassy Ridge

 We accessed this peak with a high-clearance 4WD vehicle (Toyota FJ).
 However, it was not the easiest to travel and we could not get as close to the peak as we planned, though we were probably lucky to get in as far as we did.
 Few services (i.e., gas/food) are available outside of Parker, and there are no water sources and little-to-no shade in the sand dunes.
 Time your trip and prepare accordingly.